JJERANEK/Project-1-Team-5/README.md

 ![METROvsGREATERMN](group5-project1-readme-header.png)

 # Comparitive Analysis
-Is more lucrative to live in the Twin Cities Metro area or Greater Minnesota?
+Is it more lucrative to live in the Twin Cities Metro area or Greater Minnesota?

   * Twin Cities Metro Area vs Greater Minnesota
   * Comparison vs Ohio's Greater & metro Areas